Barium sulfide: Discovery

 The basic method remains in use today.
 BaS dissolves in water.
-These aqueous solutions, when treated with sodium carbonate or carbon dioxide, give a white solid of barium carbonate, a source material for many commercial barium compounds.
+These aqueous solutions, when treated with sodium carbonate or carbon dioxide, give a white solid of barium carbonate (BaCO3), a source material for many commercial barium compounds.

 According to Harvey (1957), in 1603, Vincenzo Cascariolo used barite, found at the bottom of Mount Paterno near Bologna, in one of his non-fruitful attempts to produce gold.
 After grinding and heating the mineral with charcoal under reducing conditions, he obtained a persistent luminescent material that soon came to be known as Lapis Boloniensis, or Bolognian stone.
 The phosphorescence of the material obtained by Casciarolo made it a curiosity.

 Preparation

-A modern procedure proceeds from barium carbonate:
+A modern procedure proceeds from barium carbonate and hydrogen sulfide (H2S) at 100 C: